autoplot/documentation/javadoc/org/das2/components/HorizontalSpectrogramAverager.md

+# org.das2.components.HorizontalSpectrogramAverager

-# org.das2.components.HorizontalSpectrogramAveragershow the average of the data over an interval
+show the average of the data over an interval

 ***
 <a name="PROP_MODE"></a>
 # PROP_MODE